 Kennebunkport, Maine 04046

 Lifesaving Resources, LLC is a private corporation dedicated to drowning and aquatic injury prevention and emergency management.
-The company develops educational curriculums in Water Rescue, Swiftwater Rescue, Ice Rescue, Lifeguarding, and Water Safety, and conducts this training throughout North America for the Public Safety and Rescue, as well as the Lifeguard and Aquatic Recreation Sectors.
+The company develops educational curriculums in Water Rescue, Swiftwater Rescue, Ice Rescue, Lifeguarding, and Water Safety, and conducts this training throughout North America, as well as Internationally, for the Public Safety and Rescue, as well as the Lifeguard and Aquatic Recreation Sectors.

 Cape Porpoise is a small coastal village in the town of Kennebunkport, Maine.
 The village occupies the mainland adjacent to Cape Porpoise Harbor.
 More than a dozen islands protect the deep natural harbor, and Goat Island Light marks the harbor entrance between Goat and Folly islands.

 The building backs to a tidal marsh and at high tide, one can launch a kayak from the back of the office building and paddle out into the ocean.
 Cape Porpoise Harbor, and the surrounding islands, offers the best kayaking we've ever experienced.
 The property also has a large parking lot for customer/client parking, as well as to store our vehicles and training trailer.
 Our water and ice rescue training equipment is also stored in our outside storage building as well as off site.